Tel: 020 8099 5335

 What did we do?

-Healthwatch Richmond gathered the views and experiences of over 100 women of their care during pregnancy (antenatal care) one-to-one discussions or online surveys (54 and 47 respectively) between March and April 2018.
-We have published a detailed report setting out the experiences of these women and making recommendations about how care could improve.
+Healthwatch Richmond gathered the views and experiences of over 100 women about the care they received during pregnancy (antenatal care).
+Feedback was collected through one-to-one discussions or online surveys (54 and 47 respectively) between March and April 2018.
+We have published a detailed report setting out the experiences of these women and made recommendations about how care could be improved.

 Respondents were a good mix of the local population:

 - About half were first pregnancies and half had previous pregnancies

 - Most had given birth in the last 6 months or were currently pregnant (70%).

 - Most women had their care through Kingston Hospital (50%), or West Middlesex Hospital (30%).